 Drunk Driving: 366

 |Cheapest Provider||Coast National Insurance Company|

 A recent Gallup poll has revealed that 83% of Americans drive a car at least several times a week.
-Considering that driving is one of the riskiest daily activities you can engage in, not only is owning car insurance a legal issue in most states, it’s just smart!
+Considering that driving is one of the riskiest daily activities you can engage in, not only is owning car insurance a legal issue in Georgia (and in most states), it’s just smart!

 If you live in the state of Georgia and you’re one of the 83%, you share the road with 7,000,000 other drivers.
 Car insurance, like any other product, varies in quality from company to company.
 Many Americans feel overwhelmed when purchasing car insurance, and studies show a prevalence of certain myths.

 But there’s no reason to let the process get you down — we’re here to help!
-And you can trust us because we’re not trying to sell you anything.
 Knowing the requirements in your state and what your options are is a good place to start.
 And don’t worry, we’ve done the research for you!

 Are you ready to make an informed decision?
 Here we go…

 You may already know comparing car insurance rates is a great way to save money!
 Start today with just your ZIP code.